ionic-team/ng-cordova/README.md

-ngCordova: Cordova with Angulary Goodness
+[ngCordova](http://ngcordova.com/) - Cordova with Angular Goodness
 ==========

 <img src="http://ionicframework.com/img/ngcordova-context-logo.png" alt="ngCordova Logo" width="210px" height="210px" />

 [http://ngCordova.com](http://ngcordova.com/)

-ngCordova gives you simple AngularJS wrappers for common Cordova plugins.
+ngCordova gives you simple AngularJS wrappers for a massive amount of Cordova plugins.
+Check out the list below for all of the available plugins, and create an issue for a new request.

 Created by the [Ionic Framework](http://ionicframework.com/) team and the community.

-### Plugins
+## Plugins

 ngCordova currently has support for the following plugins: